 In addition, if you’ve never read the original story and want to reread it, it can be picked up for free digitally from Amazon for Kindle.

 Ebenezer Scrooge is a miserly (read: cheap) man who hoards his money to the point where he doesn’t even spend on necessities.
-This is shown in the Disney adaptation by Scrooge yelling at his employee, Bob Cratchit (Mickey Mouse), for trying to use a piece of coal to start a fire and thaw his ink he’s supposed to be using to work.
+This is shown in the Disney adaptation by Scrooge yelling at his employee, Bob Cratchit (Mickey Mouse), for trying to use a piece of coal to start a fire and thaw his ink he’s supposed to be using for work.

 Ebenezer wasn’t always this way though, as we see from his visitation from the Ghost of Christmas Past.
 He became this way.